-When a common interest subdivision includes common facilities or services that are provided to a limited number of lots or units as a special benefit available to some purchasers but not all, then a cost center should be created.
+When a common-interest subdivision includes common facilities or services that are provided to a limited number of lots or units as a special benefit available to some purchasers but not all, a Cost Center should be created.

 - Front yard landscape maintenance